tringi/papers/cxx-x64-v2-calling-convention.md

   * Potential issues with structures of non-power of 2 size:
     * Loading 6B at the end of page, causing possible access violation fault.
 Restrict to power of 2?
     * Mov 6B to a register moves 8B.
 Insecure.
 Possible data leaking.
 Require extra masking?
+* While 8B heterogeneous `struct { int i; float f; }` is passed in a single register, larger ones are spilled per-element.
+Someone will eventually need to unpack those before use, so why not do that at call site.
-* Structures containing multiple float/double types are packed into XMM registers, if they fit.
+* Structures containing multiple float/double types are packed into as many XMM registers as possible.
+  * YMM/ZMM?

 ## Examples